mkoslacz/mkoslacz.github.io-old/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 ```

 And once again, no changes in Login Viper code, and the only difference is that we're processed to the ProfileScreen after the successfull login.

+TODO add some description of how the app works!

 And well, it looks like we're finished our base example of Moviper PassiveView flavor in Kotlin.
 Of course, if you prefer Java you can use it as well, even better with some flavor that will replace Kotlin Android Extensions for you, ie Butterknife or Databinding flavor.
 Moreover, if you don't like the passive view concept you can choose the flavor in which view is not passive and it calls presenters metods, or you can even pick the non-rx Moviper version.
 Feel free to choose your favorite! (but take note that I consider the flavor described in this post as a most boilerplate-reducing, readable, scalable and featureful) Just check out the repo.